top of page

-When it comes to orthopaedic injuries, Achilles Tendonitis stands out as a very common yet debilitating condition that can significantly impair a person's quality of life.
+When it comes to MSK injuries, Achilles Tendonitis stands out as a very common yet debilitating condition that can significantly impair a person's quality of life.
 For those suffering with the persistent pain and discomfort associated with Achilles Tendonitis, the search for effective treatment options often leads to many different choices - each promising varying degrees of success and it is very confusing for people.
 With all these different types of treatment modalities, one innovative approach people are now turning to, is Shockwave Therapy.
 This has been gaining traction for its potential to deliver incredible and impactful results for the management and pain relief of Achilles Tendonitis, both acutely and chronically and the best part is, it is non-invasive.

 Understanding Achilles Tendonitis